tkrajcar/carbonmu/README.md

 Look at the issues, find something to fix and fix it.
 Alternatively expand upon these instructions, they're suboptimal.

-You will need ZeroMQ and Mongo.
+You will need ZeroMQ 3.x (4.1.x does not currently work, due to underlying issues in CarbonMU's dependencies), and MongoDB.

 Clone the repo, start Mongo, bundle and run `rake console` to open an interactive game console.

 You can start a server with `carbonmu start`.

-CarbonMU is supported on Ruby 2.0.x or newer, JRuby (latest release), and Rubinius (latest release).
-Using JRuby or Rubinius will allow your game to be multi-threaded.